-1. In calibration process, I set the line sensor into dark line following mode which LSS05 will detect dark line.
-Sensor indicator LEDs will light up if it detects dark surface and the output is high.
-When no dark line is detect, the output will be low.
+1. In the calibration process, I’ve set the LSS05 sensor to the Dark Line Following Mode.
+When the sensor detects a dark surface, the indicator LEDs will light up, and it will output high.
+When no dark line is detected, the output will be low.

-2. When we use 5 pair of IR sensor, there will be 32 possible conditions (5 bits of permutations) for the incoming sensors.
+2. Since we use 5 pairs of IR sensors, there will be 32 possible conditions (5 bits of permutations) for the incoming sensors.
 But in this tutorial, we will only consider the more possible conditions for the sensor.

-3. This is the condition that I use in this tutorial:
+3. These are the conditions that I used in this tutorial:

 |(S1:S2:S3:S4:S5)||Display||Speed M1||Speed M2|

 4. Next, let’s proceed to program.
-You can use either Remote Desktop Connection or PuTTY through SSH Client, along this process.
+You can use either Remote Desktop Connection or PuTTY through SSH Client.
 You can refer to Remote Desktop Connection‘s tutorial to use it.

 5. For this tutorial, I already build the code, and place it in Github.
 Using Raspberry Pi, you will get my code by following this command.